-- 31. (1) Any person who has knowledge or reasonable grounds to suspect that a child is being harmed or is otherwise in need of care and protection shall, without delay, make a report to the Commissioner. - (2) Notwithstanding subsection (1) or any other enactment, a person who performs professional or official duties or services with respect to a child, including - (a) a physician, nurse, dentist, psychologist or other health care professional; - (b) a school principal, teacher, guidance counsellor, youth or recreational leader or member of the clergy; - (c) an owner, operator or employee of a child day care centre or other child care institution; - (d) a law enforcement officer, probation officer or social worker; or - (e) any other person who by virtue of his employment or occupation has responsibility to discharge a duty of care towards a child, who in the course of that person's professional or official duties or services, has knowledge or has reasonable grounds to suspect that a child is in need of care and protection in any of the circumstances mentioned in section 29, that person shall -
+- 31. (1) Any person over the age of 18 who has knowledge or reasonable grounds to suspect that a child is being harmed or is otherwise in need of care and protection shall, without delay, make a report to the Commissioner. - (2) Notwithstanding subsection (1) or any other enactment, a person who performs professional or official duties or services with respect to a child, including - (a) a physician, nurse, dentist, psychologist or other health care professional; - (b) a school principal, teacher, guidance counsellor, youth or recreational leader or member of the clergy; - (c) an owner, operator or employee of a child day care centre or other child care institution; - (d) a law enforcement officer, probation officer or social worker; or - (e) any other person who by virtue of his employment or occupation has responsibility to discharge a duty of care towards a child, who in the course of that person's professional or official duties or services, has knowledge or has reasonable grounds to suspect that a child is in need of care and protection where the child is likely to suffer or is suffering harm that person shall -

-- (i) without delay, report or cause to be reported, the circumstances to the Commissioner; and - (ii) provide the Commissioner with such additional information as is known or available to the person. - (3) Subsections (1) and (2) shall apply notwithstanding the confidential nature of the information on which the report is based, but nothing in this section abrogates any attorney-client privilege. - (4) A person who fails to comply with subsection (2) commits an offence and is liable, on summary conviction, to a fine not exceeding \$5,000 or to imprisonment for three months.
+- (i) without delay, report or cause to be reported, the circumstances to the Commissioner; and - (ii) provide the Commissioner with such additional information as is known or available to the person. - (3) Subsections (1) and (2) shall apply notwithstanding the confidential nature of the information on which the report is based, but nothing in this section abrogates any attorney-client privilege.

+(4) A person who fails to comply with subsection (2) commits an offence and is liable, on summary conviction, to a fine not exceeding \$5,000 or to imprisonment for three months.